Exporting Medical Devices FAQs

 - What are FDA export certificates?

 Firms exporting products from the U.S. are often asked by foreign customers or foreign governments to supply a certificate for products regulated by the Food and Drug Administration (FDA).
-An export certificate is a document prepared by the FDA containing information about a product’s regulatory or marketing status in the U.S. Certificates for Foreign Governments are the most frequently requested type of certificate of export, but certificates of export may also be requested when exporting under Sections 801(e)(1) and 802 of the Food, Drug and Cosmetic Act.
-Please see theexports website for more information.
+An export certificate is a document prepared by the FDA containing information about a product’s regulatory or marketing status in the U.S. Certificates for Foreign Governments are the most frequently requested type of certificate of export, but certificates of export for unapproved products may also be requested when exporting under Sections 801(e)(1) and 802 of the Food, Drug and Cosmetic Act.
+Please see the exports website for more information.

 - Why do foreign governments want FDA export certificates?

-In many cases, foreign governments seek official assurance that products exported to their countries can be marketed in the United States or meet specific U.S. regulations, such as current Good Manufacturing Practice (GMP) regulations.
+In many cases, foreign governments seek official assurance that products exported to their countries can be marketed in the United States or meet specific U.S. regulations, such as Quality System Regulation (also known as Good Manufacturing Practice requirements).
 Review of an FDA export certificate may be a required part of the process to register or import a product into another country.

 - Does CDRH/FDA charge a fee for export certificates?